swiftmyday/ParseServer-SwiftMyDay/README.md

 5. Run `mongo` to connect to your database, just to make sure it's working.
 Once you see a mongo prompt, exit with `Control-D`.
 6. Launch Parse Server with `npm start`.
 By default it will run on `localhost/parse`.

-Your Parse Server is not running and is connected to your local database named `dev` in which the data is stored that you manage via Parse Server.
+Your Parse Server is now running and is connected to your local database named `dev` in which the data is stored that you manage via Parse Server.

 [license-svg]: https://img.shields.io/badge/license-BSD-lightgrey.svg
 [license-link]: LICENSE